roampal-ai/roampal/README.md

 **Memory that learns what works.**

-*Not just what's similar—what actually helped.*
+*Not just what's similar—what actually helped.
+Say it worked.
+Say it didn't.
+The AI remembers.*

 Stop re-explaining yourself every conversation.
 Roampal remembers outcomes, learns from feedback, and gets smarter over time—all 100% private and local.